-The Mercado Central in Cádiz
+The Plaza de Mina in Cádiz

-The Mercado Central in Cádiz
+The Plaza de Mina in Cádiz

 The Plaza de San Juan de Dios in Cádiz